pnlbwh/TBSS/docs/TUTORIAL.md

 **NOTE** Replace all the above directories with absolute paths.

+# Fill holes

+Diffusion measures having holes inside the brain region have been observed to yield slightly different results from `tbss_skeleton` command.
+To circumvent this issue, we have developed a [script](../lib/fillHoles.py) that clamps the brain region to a minimum of 10e-8.
+This step would accure some time required in preprocessing.
+The hole filling is not done by default.
+If you wish to do it, use `--fill-holes` flag.
+However, when `--fillHoles` is used, images in `outDir/{modality}/origdata/` folder are the ones after filling holes, NOT the ones you provide.

 # Multi threading

 Processing can be multi-threaded over the cases.
 Besides, `antsMultivariateTemplateConstruction2.sh` utilizes